ODTlearn: A Package for Learning Optimal Decision Trees for Prediction and Prescription: Development

 \section{Development}

-Releases of the ODTlearn package are available via PyPI at \url{https://pypi.org/project/odtlearn/1.0.0/}.
+Releases of the ODTlearn package are available via PyPI at \url{https://pypi.org/project/odtlearn}.
 The package source code and documentation are hosted on GitHub (\url{https://github.com/D3M-Research-Group/odtlearn}).
 Collaboration in the form of discussions, feature requests, or bug reports is made possible through the GitHub issue and pull request workflow.
 We have implemented continuous integration through GitHub Actions to ensure backward compatibility and quickly identify any code regressions.
 Our documentation includes installation instructions, a user guide, an API reference, and downloadable example notebooks demonstrating each of the classification methods implemented in the package.
 The documentation is hosted via GitHub pages at \url{https://d3m-research-group.github.io/odtlearn}.
 The package is distributed under the GPL-3.0 license and makes use of several core libraries within Python’s scientific computing ecosystem: \texttt{scikit-learn}~\citep{pedregosa2011scikit}, \texttt{numpy}~\citep{harris2020array}, and \texttt{pandas}~\citep{mckinney2010data}.

 \acks{P.\ Vayanos and N.\ Justin are funded in part by the National Science Foundation under CAREER award number 2046230.
-She is grateful for this support.
 P.\ Vayanos and P.\ Vossler acknowledge support from the USC Zumberge Special Solicitation – Epidemic \& Virus Related Research and Development award.
 N.\ Jo acknowledges support from the Epstein Institute at the University of Southern California.
 A.\ G\'omez is funded in part by the National Science Foundation under grant 2152777.
-N.\ Justin is funded in part by the National Science Foundation under the Graduate Research Fellowship Program. }
+N.\ Justin is funded in part by the National Science Foundation under the Graduate Research Fellowship Program.
+P. Vayanos and A. G\'omez are funded in part by the National Science Foundation under NRT grant 2346058.
+They are grateful for the support. }